josephmisiti/awesome-machine-learning/README.md

 <a name="tools-misc"></a>
 #### Misc

+* [MLReef](https://www.mlreef.com) - MLReef is an end-to-end development platform using the power of git to give structure and deep collaboration possibilities to the ML development process.
 * [Pinecone](https://www.pinecone.io/) - Vector database for applications that require real-time, scalable vector embedding and similarity search.
 * [CatalyzeX](https://chrome.google.com/webstore/detail/code-finder-for-research/aikkeehnlfpamidigaffhfmgbkdeheil) - Browser extension ([Chrome](https://chrome.google.com/webstore/detail/code-finder-for-research/aikkeehnlfpamidigaffhfmgbkdeheil) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/code-finder-catalyzex/)) that automatically finds and shows code implementations for machine learning papers anywhere: Google, Twitter, Arxiv, Scholar, etc.
 * [ML Workspace](https://github.com/ml-tooling/ml-workspace) - All-in-one web-based IDE for machine learning and data science.
 The workspace is deployed as a docker container and is preloaded with a variety of popular data science libraries (e.g., Tensorflow, PyTorch) and dev tools (e.g., Jupyter, VS Code).